When Should I Use Ansible Versus Packer or Terraform?

 In particular here’s what my response was about Ansible itself.

-Because of course packer or EC2 image builder are very powerful and fit neatly into a CI pipeline.
-That said there are things ansible is nicely suited for too.
+Because of course packer or EC2 image builders are very powerful and fit neatly into a CI pipeline.
+That said there are things Ansible is nicely suited for too.

-For example I want to distribute public keys onto specific servers.
+For example, I want to distribute public keys onto specific servers.
 I have a yml file with the keys.
 I have a new developer starting, I have him or her git checkout branch, edit keys.yml, commit, push changes, then make a pull request.
-When the new keys.yml file gets merged, an ansible playbook kicks off to distribute the new set of keys to the relavant servers.
+When the new keys.yml file gets merged, an ansible playbook kicks off to distribute the new set of keys to the relevant servers.”

 If you want to take actions on running servers, like deploying keys or other ongoing tweaks, that is where Ansible really shines.